 About Us

-The U.S. Blind Tandem Cycling Connection is legally recognized by the State of California as a 501 (c) (3) non-profit corporation.
+The U.S. Blind Tandem Cycling Connection is legally recognized by the IRS as a 501 (c) (3) non-profit corporation.

 Mission